 The base station setup is just as simple — just follow the directions in the setup guide or app, and you’re ready to go!
 Installation should take you less than 30 minutes in total, with some users reporting it taking less than 15.
 That’s much faster than other brands that require a technician to come out to wire your home, and that’s one of the biggest drawing points of the SimpliSafe system.

 SimpliSafe handles pricing differently than many of their competitors.
 A lot of brands offer free or very cheap equipment with the costs rolled into the monthly fee, while SimpliSafe requires you to purchase all components yourself up front.
 There are both pros and cons to this approach.

 On the bright side, charging full price for all their equipment allows SimpliSafe to offer low costs for their monitoring services and they don’t tie you into a long contract.
 The equipment is also portable, which means you can move your system easily free of cost.
 The obvious downside is that buying all the equipment at once is expensive, and if you decide to no longer use SimpliSafe security, you’re left with equipment that you can’t use with any other company.
-There’s also the issue of planned obsolescence, which we’ve already seen come into play with the lack of compatibility between the SimpliSafe Original and SimpliSafe 3.
+There’s also the issue of planned obsolescence, which we’ve already seen come into play with the lack of compatibility between the SimpliSafe Original and the latest SimpliSafe version.